trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

 SmartPy provides a testing framework that runs contracts in a realistic simulation called a test scenario.
 This test scenario is also the way SmartPy compiles contracts to Michelson for deployment, so you must add your contract to a test scenario.

-1. At the end of the same file as the contract, define a test scenario function with this code:
+1. At the end of the contract file, define a test scenario function with this code:

    ```smartpy
    @sp.add_test()